olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Selected Recent News
 ---
 * Winter 2024.
+I am excited to give a talk on AI for critical systems at <a href="https://www.mobilit.ai/en/" target="_blank">MobiliT.AI forum</a> (May 28-29)!
+* Winter 2024.
+I gave a talk at UIUC Machine Learning Seminar on the external validity of ImageNet; artifacts <a href="https://publish.illinois.edu/ml-seminar/" target="_blank">here</a>!
+* Winter 2024.
 Recent work demonstrating the external validity of ImageNet model/architecture rankings -- *ImageNot: A contrast with ImageNet preserves model ranking* -- is now available on <a href="https://arxiv.org/pdf/2404.02112.pdf" target="_blank">arXiv</a>!
 * Winter 2024.
-2 papers on machine learning under distribution shift will appear at AISTATS 2024!
+2 papers on machine learning under distribution shift will appear at AISTATS 2024 (see [Publications](https://olawalesalaudeen.com/publications/))!
 * Winter 2024.
 I have returned to Stanford from MPI!
 * Fall 2023.
 I will join the <a href="https://sf.is.mpg.de/" target="_blank">Social Foundations of Computation</a> department at the <a href="https://is.mpg.de/" target="_blank">Max Planck Institute for Intelligent Systems</a> in Tübingen, Germany this fall as a Research Intern working with <a href="https://mrtz.org/" target="_blank">Moritz Hardt</a>!
 * Spring 2023.
 I passed my PhD Preliminary Exam!